Accelerated Resolution Therapy (ART) in Menlo Park and Online Throughout California

 How a Session Works

 ART is structured.
-A session runs 60 to 90 minutes and is designed to close completely within that window, with no emotional residue to manage afterward.
+A session runs 90-120 minutes and is designed to close completely within that window, with no emotional residue to manage afterward.

 You begin by identifying the issue, not in exhaustive detail, just enough to orient the work.
 Eye movements begin as you follow my hand in a slow horizontal pattern during in-person sessions, or a dot moving across your screen if we are working virtually.
 Either way, the mechanism is the same: bilateral stimulation that activates the same natural process the brain uses during deep sleep to consolidate experience.